 If any of the people who occupy your home are pensioners, single parents, or claim benefits or tax credits, you may qualify for a 100% free grant for a new A-rated gas boiler.
 Boiler grants do not need to be paid back and include a free survey and installation of a new boiler by a Government approved installer.

-Government energy saving grants for high-efficiency gas condensing boilers are currently available in the UK as part of the ECO free boiler scheme.
-Free boiler grants are designed to help lower heating bills for pensioners & those on benefits or tax credits who are deemed to live in "fuel poverty", and reduce harmful Carbon Dioxide emissions being released into the environment.
+Government boiler grants for high-efficiency gas condensing boilers are currently available in the UK as part of the ECO free boiler scheme.
+Free boiler grants are designed to help lower heating bills for pensioners & those on benefits or tax credits who are deemed to live in "fuel poverty", and reduce harmful carbon dioxide emissions being released into the environment.

 Do I qualify for a free boiler?